 - January 24 for spring courses

 Requests are reviewed and approved in the order they are received.
 It can take as long as two weeks to review a review and approve a request for accommodation and to coordinate the arrangements.
+For CART and ASL services, please make your request at least three weeks before the start of classes in order to allow enough time to make the necessary arrangements.

 Documentation for physical and psychiatric disorders must be no more than a year old.
 Generally, documentation for ADD, ADHD, and learning disabilities must be no more than three years old.
 Returning students do not need to resubmit their documentation or provide new and additional documentation each term unless requested by the disability services coordinator; however, all students (new and returning) must submit the request-for-accommodation form for each term and each class in which they are requesting accommodations.
 Refer to the clinical documentation guidelines below to ensure that your documentation is appropriate and complete before you submit it.